Click Here To Join Our Telegram Channel for FREE daily tutorials!

-- Rhode Island White – This attractive chicken is know to lay approximately 250 brown eggs per year.
+This attractive chicken is known to lay approximately 250 brown eggs per year.

-- Ameraucana (Easter Egg chickens) are know for their very colorful eggs.
+Easter Egg chickens are known for their very colorful eggs.
 They are also prolific layers, often laying more than 300 eggs per year.

 As you can see from the above list, there are quite a few breeds that are prolific egg layers.

-This list represent a a good starting point for your flock.
+This list represents a good starting point for your flock.
 You should further research which ones do best in your climate and which ones have a suitable temperament.
 (Some are more children friendly than others.)

 As for how many chickens make a good flock, that will depend on the land you have available to them for hunting down food (i.e. free range) or how much feed you want to buy each week.
 But a good guesstimate is to figure out how many eggs you and your family will eat a week and do the math to arrive at the correct number.